 Here are a few of our favorite UXers who came from entirely (seemingly) unrelated fields.
 Check out their stories—chances are, you’ll find some resonance with their experiences:

 - Flora Kiss—from graphic design to UX

 - Sagan Pope—English teacher to UX designer

 No matter your background, changing to a career in UX is no simple task.
 And hindsight is always clearest!
 Here’s what design experts at AJ&Smart wish they’d known before they became designers.

-If you’d like to learn more about UX design or how to kickstart a career as a UX designer, check out this workshop where we show you how to find your UX design niche and stand out in the job market.
+If you’d like to learn more about UX design or how to kickstart a career as a UX designer, check out this workshop where we show you how to find your UX design niche and stand out in the job market and learn about the best entry level UX designer jobs in this article.
 You might also find these articles useful: